Protein in 1 katori dal, boiled eggs, chicken, milk and sprouts with InstaCuppa electric protein shaker

 How Much Protein Do You Actually Need Each Day?

 The ICMR-National Institute of Nutrition sets the protein need for a healthy Indian adult at 0.83 grams per kilogram of body weight each day.
 So a 60 kg adult needs about 50 grams of protein daily.
-An active person, or someone building muscle, needs more — often 1.2 to 1.6 grams per kilogram.
+An active person needs more.
+Someone building muscle also needs more.
+They often need 1.2 to 1.6 grams per kilogram.

-ICMR-NIN guideline: Healthy Indian adults need about 0.83 grams of protein per kilogram of body weight per day — ICMR-National Institute of Nutrition (RDA report).
+ICMR-NIN guideline: Healthy Indian adults need about 0.83 grams of protein per kilogram of body weight per day.
+This comes from ICMR-National Institute of Nutrition in their RDA report.

 Most of us fall short without knowing it.
-A 2020 survey found that about 73% of urban Indians are protein deficient, and about 93% are not even aware of how much protein they need.
+A 2020 survey found that about 73% of urban Indians are protein deficient.
+About 93% are not even aware of how much protein they need.
 The gap is usually not lack of food.
-It is a plate built around rice and roti, with protein treated as a small side.
+It is a plate built around rice and roti.
+Protein is treated as a small side.

-Right To Protein survey: About 73% of urban Indians are protein deficient and 93% are unaware of their daily protein needs — IMRB / Right To Protein, 2020.
+Right To Protein survey: About 73% of urban Indians do not get enough protein.
+Also, 93% do not know how much protein they need each day.
+This comes from IMRB / Right To Protein, 2020.

 InstaCuppa Electric Protein Shaker Bottle 600ml